Nisarg221B/Notes/random learning/MAQ prep/interview/Geeks for geeks extracted questions set.md

 - Lot of questions was asked based on my projects( Machine Learning and neural network).
 - What is deadlock.what are the conditions for occurring deadlock.
 - What is Semaphore?
 Types of semaphore.
-- What are joins in SQl.Difference between left outer join and right outer join?
-- write Three commands for DDL,DML,DCL?
-- What is Transaction in DBMS and also tell the ACID properties?
-- What is RollBack & savepoint in Transactions.

 - Static Keyword in c++.
 - Final keyword in java.
 - What is constructor and types of constructor.
-- what is Function Overloadig & function overriding and virtual functions.
+- what is Function Overloadig & function overriding and virtual function.

 ### Puzzles

 - [How Many Squares On A Chessboard?](https://www.teachingideas.co.uk/maths/how-many-squares-on-a-chessboard/) Give general formula for square in (n*n) board and prove it.